Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 - a curve and a surface,
 - two surfaces.

+### Extrema between Point and Curve / Surface

+The *GeomAPI_ProjectPointOnCurve* class allows calculation of all extrema between a point and a curve.
+Extrema are the lengths of the segments orthogonal to the curve.
+The *GeomAPI_ProjectPointOnSurface* class allows calculation of all  extrema between a point and a surface.
+Extrema are the lengths of the segments orthogonal to the surface.
+These classes use the "Projection" criteria for optimization.

 ### Extrema between Curves

-The *Geom2dAPI_ExtremaCurveCurve* class allows calculation of all extrema between two 2D geometric curves.
-Extrema are the lengths of the segments orthogonal to two curves.
+The *Geom2dAPI_ExtremaCurveCurve* class allows calculation of all minimal distances between two 2D geometric curves.

-The *GeomAPI_ExtremaCurveCurve* class allows calculation of all extrema between two 3D geometric curves.
-Extrema are the lengths of the segments orthogonal to two curves.
+The *GeomAPI_ExtremaCurveCurve* class allows calculation of all minimal distances two 3D geometric curves.
+These classes use Euclidean distance as the criteria for optimization.

 ### Extrema between Curve and Surface

-The *GeomAPI_ExtremaCurveSurface* class allows calculation of all  extrema between a 3D curve and a surface.
+The *GeomAPI_ExtremaCurveSurface* class allows calculation of one extrema between a 3D curve and a surface.
 Extrema are the lengths of the segments orthogonal to the curve and the surface.
+This class use the "Projection" criteria for optimization.

 ### Extrema between Surfaces

-The *GeomAPI_ExtremaSurfaceSurface* class allows calculation of all extrema between two surfaces.
-Extrema are the lengths of the segments orthogonal to two surfaces.
+The *GeomAPI_ExtremaSurfaceSurface* class allows calculation of one minimal and one maximal distance between two surfaces.
+This class use Euclidean distance to compute minimum and "Projection" criteria to compute maximum.

 @section occt_modat_2 2D Geometry